Metamorphic Testing of Image Captioning Systems via Image-Level Reduction: Method

 \textbf{Rule 3:} If \textbf{all objects} described in the source caption are retained in the image after transformation, the content of the source image and the follow-up image is \textbf{equivalent} as no salient object has been removed.
 We subsequently verify if $\mathbb{S}_{s}$ is equivalent to $\mathbb{S}_{f}$.
 Rule 3 is formally defined as follows:

-For a given MP, we start by obtaining the localization results of all objects in the source caption.
+For a given MG, we start by obtaining the localization results of all objects in the source caption.
 This helps \methodname{} determine whether each object disappears after transformation.
-Then, we evaluate whether an MP violates the predefined rules above to identify if any violation occurs.
+Then, we evaluate whether an MG violates the predefined rules above to reveal if any violation occurs.

 As a reminder, in the above measurement, we compare two words by following the same semantic-aware method as the \textit{Visual-Caption Object Alignment} module in Section~\ref{subsec:loc}.